heights773/HenweeStickman/100DaysProgress.md

 ## Day65
 took the review on the debugging techniques we went over and implented a few in previous projects for the challenges

+## Day66
+challenge day. built a shooting gallery game from scratch.

+## Day67
+started project 19. were building an extension for safari.